 Setting up benchmarks for marketing programs

-Financial intuitions continuously need to provide data to their investors, especially by providing a snapshot of their return on investment at the end of each quarter.
-This snapshot of performance is encapsulated in a factsheet, which those within the industry are all too familiar with.
-When it comes to proving the marketing department’s value and the return on marketing investment for the institution to a CMO, why not use the same strategy?
+Measuring success is a key component to any business activity.
+Financial intuitions are no stranger to this – they need to provide performance data to their investors at the end of each quarter via a factsheet.
+When it comes to proving the marketing department’s value and the return on marketing investment for the institution, why not use the same strategy?
 Provide a snapshot of performance on a marketing dashboard free of charge, all with Google Data Studio.

 The factsheet is the ultimate snapshot for a shareholder to see risk, returns, and holdings data in a single place.
 In comparison, marketing departments rely on the marketing dashboard to display data from any platform or database.

-Below is an example which outlines data visualization tactics, techniques and data sets we can use for our organization.
+Below is an example which outlines data visualization tactics, techniques and data sets we can use.
 Just keep in mind that company goals dictate what data is important to highlight.

 Important to Note: All Dashboards show percentage increase/decrease numbers; those values represent the percentage change in value from the previous quarter.
 A combination of Google Demo and SHIFT account data was used to create the dashboard.
 Therefore, the data may not seem congruent in some of the tables/graphs.

 Tools we will use at the top of the Data Studio bar:

 - Date Range: create a box on the top right part of every page and set the date to capture the quarter